Special needs education in primary schools

 There are a number of special classes for children with autism, which are attached to special and mainstream schools, as well as several special classes for children with Asperger’s Syndrome.
 There are early intervention classes (attached to some primary schools) for children of pre-school age who are on the autistic spectrum.

 The Home Tuition Scheme funds home programmes for pre-school children on the autistic spectrum who need early educational intervention.
 The grant aid is for 10 hours' home tuition a week for children aged 2½ to 3 and 20 hours a week for children aged 3.
 The funding is not provided if there is a place in school or early education available to the child.

-There are 4 special reading schools and special classes attached to some ordinary primary schools which specifically support the needs of children with dyslexia.
+There are 4 special reading schools.
+There are also special classes attached to some ordinary primary schools which support the needs of children with dyslexia.
 They have a reduced pupil/teacher ratio of 9:1 and an increased level of capitation grant.

-There are 3 schools for students with hearing impairment and special classes attached to some mainstream schools.
+There are 3 schools for students with hearing impairment.
+There are also special classes attached to some mainstream schools.
 The special classes have a pupil/teacher ratio of 7:1.
 There is an enhanced subvention and grant aid towards special equipment.